osstech-jp/ldapcon2015/paper.md

 ## Analysis
  * We used 2x6-Core CPU(24-Hyper-Threading).
 We may get more scalability on more CPUs.
  * The ADD graph is not broken. back-wt is faster overwhelmingly.
  * The read performance is same level.
-However, it is necessary to consider that we did not implement entry cache to back-wt.
+However, it is necessary to consider that we did not implement entry cache for back-wt.